iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Uneven distribution of positive outcome during the financial crisis.](../figures/2_2_Uneven_distribution.png)

 In the graph above, the thin orange line indicates the outbreak of the financial crisis.
-We can see a massive surge in positive campaign outcomes afterward, meaning people were actively taking advantage of certain economic factors, such as lower interest rates.
+We can see a massive surge in positive campaign outcomes afterwards, meaning people were actively taking advantage of certain economic factors, such as lower interest rates.
 We can also see a steady growth of the positive outcome rate since July 2009 from the graph below.

 ![Positive outcome rates by month.](../figures/2_3_Positive_rate_by_month.png)